Why the AirMini is the easiest CPAP to battery-power

 - Turn off Bluetooth.
 The AirMini's wireless radio draws a small but measurable amount of power.
 In the backcountry, you don't need it.

 - Keep your battery warm.
 Lithium batteries lose capacity in cold temperatures.
-At 40 degrees F, a 100 Wh battery might only deliver 80 Wh.
+At 40°F, a 100 Wh battery might only deliver 80 Wh.
 Sleep with it in your tent.

 - Fix your mask seal.
 Mask leaks force the motor to run harder to maintain pressure.
 A good seal saves power and improves therapy.

-- Best battery for ResMed AirSense 11 — if you want to battery-power the full-size machine
+- Best battery for ResMed AirSense 11 — for the full-size machine

 - Best CPAP backup batteries — all machines compared in one place